ranjithrd/confluence_23/src/events/artspire.md

 grades: Grades 8 and 9
 venue: Bia Block
 description: Immerse yourself in a world of creativity, imagination, and aesthetic wonder.
-Bring yoru very own fantasies to life.
+Bring your very own fantasies to life.
 Step into a realm of your very own creation.
-Each piece is a testament to boundless creativity of the human mind.
+Each piece is a testament to the boundless creativity of the human mind.
 Join us to create artistic masterpieces that will inspire and leave people in awe.
-rules: \-
+rules: >-
+  * Participants should bring their own supplies - color pencils, sketch pens, brush pens, crayons, oil pastels, shading pencils, etc.

+  * No paints allowed.

+  * Theme will be given on the day itself.
-teamsize: Solo
+teamsize: Individual
 ---